 Second, high-frequency data is required to ensure that common shocks do not affect both focal- and nearby-city output.
 Positive regional shocks to productivity could raise both cities' output thereby increasing nearby-city pollution as well.
 Alternatively, if focal- and nearby-city production are substitutes in output markets then output growth in a focal city will reduce nearby-city output and pollution.
 While common regional shocks are likely to induce correlated actions across cities over a long time period, they are unlikely to do so over a short time frame due to lags in shock propagation and delays in responses to those shocks.
-With the use of daily data, violating the exogeneity condition would require that shocks affect focaland nearby-city productivity on a daily basis.
+With the use of daily data lower-frequency controls can be included and violating the exogeneity condition would require that shocks affect focal- and nearby-city productivity on a daily basis.